Board of Trustees Policy: 5.12

 Records Storage and Disposition

 Maintenance and disposition of records created, retained, or stored in electronic format shall proceed on the same basis as traditional records.
 Unless retention is otherwise required by law, paper records that are scanned into a secure digital record format may be immediately disposed of by shredding.
-The resulting digital file must be maintained and updated, as necessary, by the Department to ensure retention as required by this policy.
-Each Department shall authorize the storage, destruction, and disposal of records under its purview based on the guidelines set forth in the Records Retention Schedule.
+The resulting digital file must be maintained and updated, as necessary, by the Department to ensure retention as required by this Policy.
+Each Department shall authorize the storage, destruction, and disposal of records under its purview based on the guidelines set forth in the College's Records Retention Schedule.
 All documents will be properly shredded prior to disposal.

 Records Retention Schedule